Digesting a codebase before a model reads it

 Two views, one source

-Each repo is one Postgres row holding the Q&A, both rendered views plus a facts JSONB.
+Each repo is one Postgres row holding both rendered views plus a facts JSONB.
 The agent extracts the facts and renders both markdowns in a single pass: a README-flavoured human view for the helpdesk and new starters, and a CLAUDE.md-flavoured machine view for developers and AI agents.

 The facts blob does three jobs: it seeds both views, it’s cheap grounding handed to the Q&A agent so it needn’t re-read a whole repo per question, and it’s machine-consumable over the MCP.
 Fields include languages, endpoints, env vars, data stores, integrations, deploy target, owners and key files plus category-specific dags[] and ssisPackages[].